lino-framework/book/docs/specs/courses.rst

 .. class:: CourseStates

-   .. attrib:: draft
+   .. attribute:: draft
-   .. attrib:: active
+   .. attribute:: active
-   .. attrib:: inactive
+   .. attribute:: inactive
-   .. attrib:: closed
+   .. attribute:: closed

 Every course state has itself some additional attributes that are used